 In the last paragraph, while listing ideal features of the BII is good, just stating that the values should be lower in certain areas is not useful.
 It should address what is causing that – data bias (as per lines 65-66).
 I would suggest bringing that up higher, and reducing the more didactic statements about what the values should be where (lines 61-65) – you’ve already covered that in the earlier paragraphs.
 In the last paragraph, I would recommend focussing only on how the data and process could improve outcomes, not on the patterns themselves, as you’ve discussed them above.

 Respectfully we disagree with the reviewer here.
 Firstly, while we have our suspicions about why patterns of BII calculated by Newbold et al (2016) are not what we would expect, we cannot be certain about which of these are most important.
-These problems include, but are not limited to, biases in the populations sampled in the PREDICTS project database, biases in global land-cover data used, mismatches between the land-covers assigned to individual abundance estimates and used to extrapolate abundance estimates globally, errors in the database built by the PREDICTS project, and use of an arithmetic mean rather than a geometric mean value of current relative to pristine population abundance.
+These potential problems include, but are not limited to, biases in the populations sampled in the PREDICTS project database, biases in global land-cover data used, mismatches between the land-covers assigned to individual abundance estimates and used to extrapolate abundance estimates globally, errors in the database built by the PREDICTS project, and use of an arithmetic mean rather than a geometric mean value of current relative to pristine population abundance.
 Secondly, we think it is vital that we provide a yardstick against which the performance of a revised version of the BII could be assessed.
 The danger, if we do not include these details, is that in the future a new version of BII will be produced claiming to have solved any problems that we have raised, without subjecting it to any of our suggested tests.

 References